kammitama5/kammitama5.github.io/_posts/2018-1-11-Wednesday-January-11th.md

   And I've never quite "fit" with a group the way I do with these people.
 It felt great and I legitimately have looked forward to *every single day* of this conference.
 - The next event I'm looking forward to is the CoqPL workshop on Saturday.
+- There was also a publisher of technical books there, and I had to stop by his booth by the moment I saw it.
+We ended up chatting and he gave me his information and told me that he's actually giving away the books displayed to student volunteers, and that I'm more than welcome to take the one I want.

 ## So...
 - It's something I'm legitimately thinking about, because I honestly am not quite happy with the sort of opportunities with my level of experience, and would like an opportunity to do more research work in general.
-- I've been thinking about whether it is worth it for me to put up with abuse, sexism and all the other great things that come as territory in joining the lower levels of the industry, and whether it is worth it, or if I'd be happier spending some time strengthening my technical skills and in working on projects I find interesting.
+- I've been thinking about whether it is worth it for me to put up with abuse, sexism, being treated like I am an absolute idiot, and all the other great things (sarcasm) that come as territory in joining the lower levels of the industry, and whether it is worth it, or if I'd be happier spending some time strengthening my technical skills and in working on projects I find interesting, going in also with a better skillset (or not at all, but I'd have the choice).
+- I have other friends who really *love* web development, and I just don't fit...at all.
 - I have no desire to be a web developer, so I'm not in a rush to obtain that kind of job, or to join the tech world in general.
 But I want to do interesting work.
 - I've been to all sorts of conferences, and I have to say, the ones I've found most enjoyable are the ones like these, or say, LambdaConf.
 I also like the people in those communities a lot, and they tend to be a lot more focused on quality and mentorship, which is important to me.
+- No one at POPL *cared* much about where anyone works (which is common at a lot of confs); they all cared more about what people were working on.
+I liked that a lot.
+They wanted to make connections with people doing similar work.

 ## However
 - Who knows how this will turn out?
 I have spoken to a few individuals in similar paths, and they've said that Apparently, unknowingly, a lot of what I've been doing lines up perfectly with this path.
 One that can include